ChaseTramel/Discord-Bot/README.md

 ## Conclusion

 This was just a simple evening project for me.
+I will not be expanding it beyond what serves my own use, but I will review pull requests that are made.
 Thank you.